 As you can see, the work of a personal injury attorney involves many elements: fact gathering, analysis, follow up, reviewing, legal research, maintaining contacts with multiple parties with multiple interests.
 At all times though, the mission remains the same, serving and representing the interests of the client so their rights and interests are protected and doing their best to insure recovery on their client’s behalf is maximized.

-If you have any further questions or concerns, contact the Law Offices of Randolph Rice for a free consultation.
+If you have any further questions or concerns, contact the Rice, Murtha & Psoras for a free consultation.